Last Updated on

-Directions: The access road for San Antonio Hot Springs is located off NM Route 126, which junctions with NM Route 4 at the locality of La Cueva, 10 miles north of the village of Jemez Springs.
-From NM Route 126 look for Forest Service Road 376, approximately located at mile marker 36.
+Directions to San Antonio Hot Springs: The access road for San Antonio Hot Springs is located off NM Route 126, which junctions with NM Route 4 at the locality of La Cueva, ten miles north of the village of Jemez Springs.
+From NM Route 126 look for Forest Service Road (FSR) 376, approximately located at mile marker 36.

 A small parking area with a gate across Forest Service Road 376 is on the right.
 The gate is usually open from April through November, however the springs are accessible all year.
 See details on the road to San Antonio Hot Springs below.

-Road Conditions: If the gate is open high clearance vehicles can access San Antonio Hot Springs from FS Road 376; all others vehicles are advised to not attempt this!
-If the gate is closed, and if you aren’t driving on FS Road 376, you must hike 5 miles each way to San Antonio Hot Springs.
+Road Conditions to San Antonio Hot Springs: If the gate is open high clearance vehicles can access San Antonio Hot Springs by taking FSR 376; all others vehicles are advised NOT to attempt this!
+If the gate is closed, and you aren’t driving on FSR 376, you must hike five miles each way to San Antonio Hot Springs.

 For high clearance vehicles, expect a very deteriorated dirt road with mud puddles, large rocks and deep ruts.
-High clearance vehicles traversing this road must then park at a designated area and hike 15 minutes from there to San Antonio Hot Springs.
+High clearance vehicles traversing this road must then park at a designated area and hike 15 minutes from the lot to San Antonio Hot Springs.

 Hours: No restrictions as long as you have a flashlight!